trumpepsteinaudio/trumpepsteinaudio/README.md

+It has been a while?
+Do you have audio/tips to share?
+Email to trumpepsteinaudio@gmail.com

 <b>Let's put our AI audio processing skills to good use.</b>

 We sure would like to know what Trump and Epstein said to each other during this exchange in the 90s. https://www.youtube.com/watch?v=KLcfpU2cubo&feature=youtu.be